tfrego/adagrams/README.md

 1. You'll be working with an assigned pair.
 High-five your pair.
 1. Choose **one person** to fork the project repo.
 1. Add the other person in the pair (who didn't fork) to the forked repo as a _collaborator_.
 Instructions [here](https://help.github.com/articles/inviting-collaborators-to-a-personal-repository/).
+1. Pick one machine to work on for the first few days.
-1. Both individuals will clone the forked repo: `$ git clone [YOUR FORKED REPO URL]`
+1. That machine will clone the forked repo: `$ git clone [YOUR FORKED REPO URL]`
-1. Both individuals `cd` into the dir created.
+1. `cd` into the dir created.

+**Note:** At this point, we have to work off of one machine, and if we need to share code with each other, we need to do something awkward, unreliable, and slow, like email files of code to each other.
+Later this week, we'll learn how to get the code onto both machines and collaborate simultaneously using Git.

 ### Setup a Pair Plan